-Astrometry: detecting tiny changes in a star's position caused by the presence of an exoplanet or exoplanets.
+Astrometry: Looking for small changes in a star's position.
+The star's 'wobble' is caused by the presence of a planet.

 Direct Imaging: Spotting the faint glow of a planet.
 All planets reflect light from their parent star.
 When using this method, the light from the planet's parent star must be blocked out.